SalmonSama/SCI19_3621_Machine_Learning_HW/README.md

-# SCI19 2243: Operating Systems Coursework
+SCI19 2242: Computer and Programming

-This repository contains the completed assignments for the **SCI19 2243 Operating Systems** course at Suranaree University of Technology.
+This repository contains the laboratory assignments for the SCI19 2242 Computer and Programming course at Suranaree University of Technology.

-The projects cover fundamental concepts of operating systems, including virtualization, command-line interfaces, process management, and multithreading.

----
+The work in this collection covers fundamental topics in computer programming, focusing on problem-solving and implementation using the Python language.

-## Instructor
+Instructor

-* **Anupong Banjongkan**
+Asst.
+Prof. Dr. Thanakorn Sritharapipat